 I found the directed amount of 2-3 drops completely insufficient to generate any sort of slip with this product on the skin.
 Furthermore, it just wasn’t enough to remove a full face of makeup.
 An appropriate amount would be closer to 8-10 drops.
 This provides ample slip and makes the cleansing process satisfying.
 I rub the oil between my hands until fully coated and then massage it into the skin in circular motions for a minute or two.

 I press it into the eye area to remove stubborn makeup, slowly sliding my fingers over eyelashes to dislodge mascara and along the lids to loosen eye liner.
 I also like to close my eyes and gently circle the base of my palms around the sockets for an overall cleanse of this area.
 Adding water delivers a very light emulsification.
 I massage the resultant foam further and then rinse off with lukewarm water.
-The product doesn’t sting when used around the eyes and rinses quite well, avoiding cloudy vision which is a frequent consequent of many oil cleansers.
+The product doesn’t sting when used around the eyes and rinses quite well, avoiding cloudy vision which is a frequent consequence of many oil cleansers.